Mitchell Thompson, at home on the web

 You can’t get as far from Florida in the contiguous USA as Washington State.
 This part of Seattle is so dense with tech workers that you can’t toss a thumb drive without hitting a nerd, and the neighborhood is so LGBTQ-embracing that the insignia of the local light rail station is a Pride flag.
 Here, in addition to finding meaningful work and a milder climate, Mitchell has found an appreciative cohort who depend on his expertise.

 If he could go back in time, what would Mitchell tell that gay nerd from Florida?
 “As hard as it seems right now, keep your head up.
-It’ll be a journey, but you’ll find your people and your place.”
+It’ll be a journey, but you’ll find your place.”